 TRACKS (Teaching Responsible Active Claremont Kids Self-Worth) Activity Center at El Roble Middle School Campus – We offer racewalking classes twice monthly, October to February, as part of the rich variety of activities offered in this free after-school program.

 Racewalking Classes and Clinics for Adults (18+) – Each quarter we offer a three-session racewalking class at a local track.
 Beginners are introduced to the fundamentals of the sport and intermediate racewalkers are assisted in further developing their skills.
-In the Fall 2018 and Winter 2019 sessions, the third classes will be taught by guest coach and national racewalking record holder, Susan Armenta.
+The third classes are often taught as a clinic by guest coach and national racewalking record holder, Susan Armenta.

 Learn more about these Claremont City programs at Claremontrec.com